anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is certainly the finest balm for the pangs of disappointed love.
+Quote: Most powerful is he who has himself in his own power.

-By: Jane Austen
+By: Seneca the Younger